-Director Aleksis Mierlauks (1866–1943) at the New Riga Theatre, 1911
+Director Aleksis Mierlauks' (1866–1943) Production of Rainis' "Fire and Night" at the New Riga Theatre, 1911

-Thanks to his contemporary approach, director Aleksis Mierlauks marked a new beginning in the history of performing arts in Latvia with his production of Rainis’s “The Fire and the Night” (Uguns un nakts) at the New Riga Theatre in 1911.
+Thanks to his contemporary approach, director Aleksis Mierlauks marked a new beginning in the history of performing arts in Latvia with his production of Rainis’ (1865–1929) “The Fire and the Night” (Uguns un nakts) at the New Riga Theatre in 1911.

 The piece is based on the storyline of the epic “Bearslayer” (Lāčplēsis) by Latvian author Andrejs Pumpurs (1841–1902), in which the lead character Bearslayer fights against the Dark Knight.

 Rainis deemed “The Fire and the Night” “an old song played to a new tune”.
 The play includes elements of folklore and myth, nods to 13th century history and the 1905 Revolution, which was ongoing at the time of writing.

 As the name of the play implies, the story tells of a fight between the good and the evil forces, in which the good characters are Bearslayer, Laimdota the symbol of Latvia, Koknesis and the Latvian chieftains, and the evil characters are Dark Knight the German invader, and national traitors Kangars and Līkcepure.

 Spīdola – the symbol of beauty – represents constant change.
 She’s the only character to progress from being friendly with the dark forces to being Bearslayer’s positive driving force.
 In the fifth act, Spīdola says to Bearslayer: “Change and be the change!”

 Though living in exile in Switzerland at the time, Rainis had an active advisory role in staging the production.
 Initially, director Jēkabs Duburs (1866–1916) was selected to produce the play but Rainis didn’t approve of his melodramatic approach.

 Aleksis Mierlauks (real name Aleksis Frīdenfelds) took his place and even visited Rainis in Castagnola to hear out the playwright’s wishes.
-Rainis went on to write letters to the director, scenographer Jānis Kuga (1978−1969), actress Biruta Skujeniece (1888–1931), who played Laimdota, and other members of the theatre.
+Rainis went on to write letters to the director, scenographer Jānis Kuga (1878–1969), actress Biruta Skujeniece (1888–1931), who played Laimdota, and other members of the theatre.